wp-plugins/woocommerce-checkout-manager/readme.txt

 10. Color Picker

 = More Features =
-* Create Conditional Fields.
+* Create Conditional Fields which includes

-* Create Conditional field to allow customer to Remove Tax (Tax Exempt).
+* to allow customer to Remove Tax (Tax Exempt),

-* Create Conditional field to allow customer to Add Amount on checkout.
-(Pre-defined by admin OR Customer Can Enter Any Amount).
+* to allow customer to Add Amount on checkout (Pre-defined by admin or Customer Can Enter Any Amount).

 * Make both Shipping and Billing Address fields Optional.

-* Upload files for each order for both Customers and Admins.
+* Allow Customers to Upload files for each order.

 * Show or Hide added field for Specific Product or Category Only.

-* Display Payment Method and Shipping Method used on checkout.
+* Display Payment Method and Shipping Method used by customer.

 * Disable any added field from Checkout details page and Order Receipt.